AkashRajpurohit/boilerplate-gen/templates/express-mongoose-handlebars/README.md

-## Node Express Mongoose boilerplate for your project
+## Node Express Mongoose handlebars boilerplate for your project